Skip to main content

 Dam abandonment and removal

-Dams do not last forever.
-Dam records indicated that approximately 900 dams that were built on rivers in the state have been removed.
-Economic, social, legal and environmental factors all play a significant role in the decision whether to maintain or remove dams.
+Similar to other kinds of infrastructure, dams have a design life and do not last forever.
+Economic, social, legal and environmental factors all play a significant role in the decision whether to maintain or remove a dam.

 Reasons for removal